‘Experience’ engineering now, by reading the book. Get it for yourself, students, the classroom, or engineers at Amazon

 Join 894 other subscribers

-This entry was posted in Engineering and tagged heat transfer, Mechanical Engineering, thermal science, thermodynamics.
+This entry was posted in Engineering, Engineering Education and tagged fluid mechanics, laminar flow, Mechanical Engineering, reynolds number, turbulent flow.
 Bookmark the permalink.